Analysis | Can Palm Oil Demand Be Met Without Ruining Rainforests?

 2. What’s being done about it?

 In an effort to reduce demand for palm oil, the European Union is restricting the types of biofuels made from palm oil that can be counted toward the bloc’s renewable-energy goals and aims to phase out palm oil-based biofuel entirely by 2030.
-Indonesia and Malaysia have called the act discriminatory and vowed to challenge it at the World Trade Organization.
-Another approach is to promote environmentally-sound palm oil cultivation.
+Indonesia and Malaysia have called the act discriminatory, and on Dec.
+9 Indonesia filed a lawsuit at the World Trade Organization arguing that the EU’s move would hurt Indonesia’s trade and create a bad image for palm products.
+Another approach is to promote environmentally sound palm oil cultivation.
 That’s the purpose of the Roundtable on Sustainable Palm Oil, an alliance of buyers and sellers formalized in 2004 that promulgates standards for “certified sustainable” palm oil products.
 Among its rules: Primary forests cannot be cleared to make room for new palm plantations and growers must abide by fair labor practices.
 The organization’s 4,000 members include farmers, traders, processors, manufacturers, retailers, investors, and environmental and social groups.

 3. How is the push for sustainability going?